LukasKnuth/lknuth.dev/content/about.md

 title: About
 ---

-Hi, I'm Lukas and I make computers do useful things for a living.
+Hi, I'm Lukas.
+I make computers do useful things for a living.

 I found my passion for computers pretty early in my live and have been on a straight path towards my career ever since, getting vocational training and a bachelors degree in Computer Science.